rakshit2020/Voice-Agent-using-Nvidia-Riva-NIM-Pipecat/README.md

-# Ultra Low Latency Voice Agent
+# Ultra Low Latency Voice Agent using Nvidia Riva, NIM and Pipecat

 An ultra-low latency voice assistant built with **Pipecat** using **NVIDIA Riva** and **NVIDIA NIM** models.
 This everyday AI assistant helps you manage your project directory, create documentation, search the web, and handle file operations all through natural voice conversation.